fmaste/Haskell/doc/Free.md

 data List a = Nil | Cons a (List a)
 ```

-Where its kind and the types of the constructors are (remember the former is a
+Where its kind and the types of the constructors are:
-type function that returns a type and the latter are value functions that return
- a value):
 ```haskell
 Prelude> :k List
 List :: * -> *